 Remove culture vessel from the incubator.
 Removal of growth medium is not necessary.
-Add the transfection reagent:DNA complex to the cells in a drop-wise manner. (see Table 1 for details on the amount of complex to add to each specific vessel size).
+Add 2-10 ul of transfection reagent:DNA complex to the cells in a drop-wise manner.
+We recommend starting with 5ul, if toxicity is seen, reduce the total amount added in future experiments.(see Table 1 for details on the amount of complex to add to each specific vessel size).
 Swirl the wells or flasks to ensure distribution over the entire plate surface.